 Tuber Albidum/Borchii Vitt, available 15 January – 15 April

 Fresh White Spring Truffles have a mild aroma similar to the more expensive White Winter Truffles, but they are generally smaller with a garlic aroma and earthier taste.

-Bianchetto have a smooth skin which is light to reddish brown with dark brown patches at maturity like small knobbly potatoes with a dark brown interior and white capillaries.
-In Italy White Spring Truffles are often called marzuolo due to them being hunted in March, and are best served with the season’s lighter creamier dishes that allow you to appreciate their fresh aroma.
+Bianchetto has a smooth skin which is light to reddish brown with dark brown patches at maturity like small knobbly potatoes with a dark brown interior and white capillaries.
+In Italy, White Spring Truffles are often called Marzullo due to them being hunted in March and are best served with the season’s lighter creamier dishes that allow you to appreciate their fresh aroma.